 Saving energy in the workplace can make a big difference in reducing your office’s carbon footprint.
 With how much time employees spend at work each, the workplace is just as important as their home when it comes to indoor air quality and comfort.
-In fact, studies have shown that having a sustainable and eco-friendly office increases employee productivity and well-being, so taking the initiative to make your office greener is can be a win-win for your business.
+Studies have shown that having a sustainable and eco-friendly office increases employee productivity and well-being, so taking the initiative to make your office greener is can be a win-win for your business.

 Install Low Flow Toilets